It is a weekend treat, and what can be better than a whiff of anything freshly baked?

 Breakfast or brunch can be fun with servings of yummy waffles freshly prepared.
 The aromas in your kitchen will surely be enough to tempt the firmest of healthy eaters!

-Add melted butter and golden syrup if you are from the Continent, also a firm favourite in my home.
-Maple or pancake syrup if you are living in North America.
-For people Down Under, its fresh fruit and cream or even a good blob of ice- cream.
+Add melted butter and golden syrup if you are from the Continent, which is also a firm favourite in my home.
+If you live in North America, you should use maple or pancake syrup.
+For people Down Under, it's fresh fruit and cream or even a good blob of ice-cream.
 The choice is clearly yours to try.

-I hear that New Zealanders are lovers of the chocolate spread on their waffles.
-There is also a popular version created with apple puree in the batter itself.
-Worth a try I am sure.
+I hear that New Zealanders are lovers of chocolate spread on their waffles.
+There is also a popular version made with apple puree in the batter itself.
+I'm sure it's worth a shot.

-Waffles were created centuries ago, and as in every other type of ancient recipe it has been changed and transformed regionally.
+Waffles were created centuries ago, and as in every other type of ancient recipe, they have been changed and transformed regionally.
 The variations are endless.

-Shaped to be rectangle, heart shaped or round, large and small; clearly it is just a preference.
+Rectangle, heart-shaped, or round, large and small; clearly, it is just a preference.

 The Dutch like to eat small round ones called Stroopwafels.
-These are generally filled with a caramel, cinnamon syrup between the two small discs of crisp waffles sold in packages ready to eat.
+These are generally filled with a caramelised cinnamon syrup between the two small discs of crisp waffles sold in packages ready to eat.

-The thick yet light and crisp waffles, rectangular in shape, is what I am going to share with you.
+The thick yet light and crisp waffles, rectangular in shape, are what I am going to share with you.
 This recipe is a Belgian waffle; popular in France and Western Belgium.

 In a food processor or a tall liquidiser blend